 It’s one of the key items that is often overlooked when moving, but it shouldn’t be.
 Having a toilet brush and plunger are those ‘just in case’ items that you would rather not need, but are glad to have.

 And did we mention toilet paper?
 Well, we’re reminding you one more time.

 4. For Your Kitchen

-Moving works up an appetite, and you want to be prepared when you start getting those hunger pangs.
+Moving works up quite an appetite, and you will want to be prepared for when you start getting those hunger pangs.

 You won’t be making any gourmet meals until you’ve hit the good grocery store and put the finishing touches on your decor, but you should have the bare necessities to get you through mealtimes.
 We recommend including: